YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 * **Member**
   *Team of Undergraduate Mathematical Modeling of Huazhong University of Science and Technology*
   *Wuhan | Mar 2014 - Sep 2014*
   National 2nd Prize in China Contemporary Undergraduate Mathematical Contest in Modeling

+* **Athlete**
+  *College team of table tennis in Huazhong university of science and technology*
+  *Wuhan | May 2014 - Sep 2016*
+  It is an honor to serve as one of the college team with many professional players, many of whom have become my good friends and have tought me to stock trading :)

 * **Museum Docent**
   *Wuhan Museum | Aug 2015 - Aug 2016*